Bob Olin

-Robert Lous Olin (July 4, 1908 – December 16, 1956) was an American boxer who became the World Light Heavyweight champion on November 16, 1934, against Maxie Rosenbloom at Madison Square Garden.
-He was trained by Ray Arcel and managed by Harold Scadron.
+Robert Lous Olin (July 4, 1908 – December 16, 1956) was an American professional boxer who held the world light heavyweight title in 1934.
+A former New York Golden Gloves champion, Olin began boxing at the Educational Alliance on the Lower East Side of Manhattan and turned professional in 1929.

+Olin won the New York State Athletic Commission world light heavyweight title by defeating Maxie Rosenbloom at Madison Square Garden on November 16, 1934.
+He lost the title to John Henry Lewis the following year and unsuccessfully challenged Lewis in a 1937 rematch.
+Trained by Ray Arcel and managed by Harold Scadron, Olin retired from boxing in 1939 with a record of 55 wins, 27 losses, and 4 draws.
+He later served in the United States Coast Guard during World War II and operated restaurants in New York City.

 Early life and career

 Olin was born on July 4, 1908, to a Jewish family in New York's crowded Lower East Side, and raised in Brooklyn.
 Like several outstanding Jewish boxers of his era, he began boxing at the Lower East Side's Educational Alliance on East Broadway, a settlement house for Jewish immigrants from Eastern Europe.
 After graduating from Erasmus High, he attended Fordham Law School for two years while working as a messenger for a Wall Street brokerage office.
 Early in his boxing career, Olin continued to broker the sale of bonds as a side line.

 Boxing as an amateur, Olin won the New York City Golden Gloves Light Heavyweight 175 lb Open Championship in 1928.
 On March 24, 1928, he competed in the Inter-City Golden Gloves Competition in Chicago.
 He won all 35 of his amateur fights, as well as the New York Metropolitan Amateur Athletic Union title, and turned professional in 1929.